Skip to main content

 σzmax=FSmax/A0\sigma_{z\max}=F_{S\max}/A_0

-and the maximum torsional stress is given by:
+and the maximum torsional stress results from:

 τmax=MG/WP\tau_{\max}=M_G/W_P